 COVID Social Mobility & Opportunities Study

-The study is a partnership between the UCL Centre for Education Policy & Equalising Opportunities (CEPEO), the Sutton Trust, and CLS, with CLS providing expertise on design and management of longitudinal studies.
-The first wave (begun in 2021) was funded by UK Research and Innovation as part of its COVID-19 rapid response fund, and the second wave is funded by the Economic and Social Research Council, starting in 2022.
-Fieldwork is being carried out by Kantar Public.
+COSMO is a partnership between the UCL Centre for Education Policy & Equalising Opportunities (CEPEO), the Sutton Trust, and CLS, with CLS providing expertise on design and management of longitudinal studies.

 Latest from COSMO